How a reboarding process creates a great experience for your returning employee.

-It is very important that you coordinate and plan the return-to-work process and that you ensure that computer, desk etc. are in order if they have been utilised by someone else in the period of absence as well as electronic aids have been installed with the newest programs and software.
+It is very important that you coordinate and plan the return-to-work process and that you ensure that the computer, desk, etc. are in order if they have been utilized by someone else in the period of absence as well as electronic aids have been installed with the newest programs and software.
 In that way, you ensure that your returned employee feels welcomed back.

 Provide a support-person

 Provide the returned employee with a support-person, maybe a colleague whom the employee feels comfortable around and whom the employee can turn to if a problem was to occur or he/she has concerns which he/she does not feel like talking about to the manager.
 A trusted colleague or support person will make the reintegration process much easier for all the parties involved.